-Fifteen-year-old Hanna Berkenski journeys from her family’s tiny apartment in the Warsaw Ghetto through an awful night spent in a cattle-car with her mother and sister to the welcoming orchestra at Auschwitz where she was a violinist for three years.
-As the train arrives at Auschwitz, flowers, sunshine and music fell like warm welcomes to her.
-She’s been told she’ll be spending the next few weeks in a “work camp” until her family can be reunited and relocated.
-Even the snowflakes bring her joy…until she realizes they’re not snowflakes at all but ash.
+15-year-old Hanna Berkenski journeys in a cattle car with her mother and sister to the orchestra where she was a violinist.
+Arriving at Auschwitz, she’s been told she’ll be spending the next few weeks in a “work camp” until her family can be reunited and relocated.
+Even the snowflakes bring her joy…until she realizes they’re ash.
 Three years in hell are about to begin…

 GENRE: Young Adult, Historical: Holocaust ISBN: 9781921314421 ASIN: B003Z0D3II Word Count: 29, 564